Printrbot/printrboardmodernmarlin/README.md

     [Extruder Calibration](http://3daddict.com/3d-printer-extruder-calibration-steps/)

    * Please calibrate your K-factor and share results,
    * Each material and color has it's own properties for best results caibrate for each material you use.
     Add the K value to your start gCode for each material [Linear Advance gcode Geneartor](http://marlinfw.org/tools/lin_advance/k-factor.html)

 ##### Babystepping
 * M290 and LCD menu items to move the axes by tiny increments without changing the current position values.
 This feature is used primarily to adjust the Z axis in the first layer of a print in real-time.
-Warning: Does not respect endstops!
-    * This replaces the need to set the Z offset using M212
+    * Replaces the need to set the Z offset using M212

 ##### Z-Offset Adjusemt while printing

-Enter the incriment you wish to move, send the command repeately
-    M290 Z0.01 ;moves away from build plate
+    Enter the incriment you wish to move, send the command repeately M290 Z0.01 ;moves away from build plate
     M290 Z-0.01 ;moves towards the build plate